jpowerj/dsps/ch05/05-10-bivariate-normal.md

 Hence, the distribution of Y is the normal distribution with mean μ and variance τ 2 + σ2.

-### Linear Combinations
+# Linear Combinations

-Example
-5.10.5
-Heights of Husbands andWives.
+## Example 5.10.5: Heights of Husbands and Wives

 Suppose that a married couple is selected at random from a certain population of married couples and that the joint distribution of the height of the wife and the height of her husband is a bivariate normal distribution.
 What is the probability that, in the randomly chosen couple, the wife is taller than